 Note: When preparing for your AP Statistics exam, you will be taking the semester B course and you will no longer have access to the Semester A materials.
-Before completing semester A, be sure you have written down important Semester A concepts and examples in your notebook and print out important materials from semester A like your graded assignments.
+Take time now to write down important Semester A concepts and examples in your notes and print out important materials from semester A like your graded assignments.